-Search Tabata workouts and you’ll be bombarded with a slew of randomly put-together circuits all with the same 20 seconds on, 10 seconds off for 4-minute circuits.
+Search Tabata workouts, and you’ll be bombarded with a slew of randomly put-together circuits, all with the same 20 seconds on, and 10 seconds off for 4-minute circuits.

 Before we dive into more detail on why not to use Tabata and what to do instead, it’s important to understand what the Tabata protocol really is.

 The Tabata protocol is one of the most bastardized training protocols within the fitness community.
 The original Tabata protocol was birthed from a study in 1996 by Japanese researcher Dr. Izumi Tabata .